ogud/DS-Maintain/CDS-maintain.md

 anchors, this is a great way to maintain delegations when the DNS operator has no other way to inform the parent that changes are needed.
-RFC7344 contains no "delete" signal for the child to tell the parent that it wants to change the DNSSEC security of its domain.
+RFC7344 contains no "delete" signal for the child to tell the parent that it wants to remove the DNSSEC security for its domain.

 [@!RFC7344] avoided the question of the Initial Trust establishment and